 Our PTSD Service Dogs are more than a great companion.
 They are so much more.
 Tasks can vary from client to client.
 Examples of tasks may include guiding to exit when the client dissociates, grounding during anxiety and panic attacks, and alerting or responding to heightened arousal levels.

 Our Service Dogs are trained by volunteers in Nova Scotia.
-We currently train our Service Dogs in Bedford.
-Health Mutts has graciously provided us training space for our lessons.
-Our main focus is our EDS Service Dogs but we assess we dog that enters our program for suitability as a PTSD Service Dog and for other special skill sets.
-Not every dog is cut out for every job.
-We have been very fortunate to receive donated puppies from CKC Registered Breeders.
+Our two main focuses are Ehlers-Danlos Syndrome and PTSD.
+We use purebred dogs from ethical breeders.
 Genetic health testing and health guarantee are very important to us.
 This also gives us the best chance of knowing the size, temperament, and health of our dogs when they complete training.

 We are almost always looking for Puppy Raisers and Trainers to join our team.
 Are you just interested in the early socialization stage?
 Or are you keen on learning to train Advanced Tasks?
 Contact us to see which positions we are looking for!